 - PV principles

-- Types and conversion efficiency of solar cell
+- Types and conversion efficiency of different solar cells architecture

 - LCC of some PV installations